AdamsCode1/meta-dm-bot/README.md

 ## ⚠️ Important Notes

-- This code is extracted from the AutoBlaze project
 - Requires a valid Meta Developer App with appropriate permissions
 - Webhook URLs must be publicly accessible (use ngrok for local development)
 - Rate limits apply to Meta Graph API calls